sfinnie/helloLSP/readme.md

 [^6]: the underscore is a convention to indicate that `validate()` is a function only intended for use inside `server.py`.

 The skeleton `_validate()` function checks whether the file is valid `json` so we need to change that.
 The compiler world tends to talk about *parsing* rather than *validating*.
 It's a bit pedantic, but I'm going to stick to that here.
 So the functions we'll look at are named `_parse()` not `_validate()`.
+The skeleton functions cover the following:

-1. Extracting the source file name from the paramers and reading its contents
+1. Extracting the source file name from the parameters and reading its contents
 1. Checking the contents

 We'll stick to that.
 The first function doesn't change (other than the name):